MicrosoftDocs/AdaptiveCards/AdaptiveCards/rendering-cards/implement-a-renderer.md

 1. If HostConfig `supportsInteractivity` is `false` a renderer **MUST NOT** render any inputs.
 2. Inputs **SHOULD** render with the highest fidelity possible.
 For example, an `Input.Date` would ideally offer a date picker to a user, but if this isn't possible on your UI stack, then the renderer **MUST** fall back to rendering a standard text box.
 3. A renderer **SHOULD** display the `placeholderText` if possible
 4. A renderer **DOES NOT** have to implement validation of the input.
-Users of Adaptive Cards must plan to validate any receieved data on their end.
+Users of Adaptive Cards must plan to validate any received data on their end.
 5. Input value binding **MUST** be properly escaped

 6. The object **MUST** be returned to the host app as follows: